jxnm/al-folio/_posts/2021-05-12-making-this-website.md

 Here's where Route 53 entered the fold.

 A few months ago, I did the yeoman's work of swapping the registration from Hover to Route 53, which is the AWS Domain Name System (DNS) service.
 The process was a bit of a pain.
 But it paid off when the time came to deploy the Amplify app.
-The tight integrations across services meant it was an extra couple clicks to have the site up and running at my personal domain.
+The tight integrations across services meant an extra couple clicks was all it took to have the site up and running at my personal domain.

 I'm hoping to figure out how to use S3 image URLs in blog posts like this one.
 Right now I have to store them locally.
 But that's the S3 explanation.